 Summer is typically a time for students to relax and enjoy leisure time away from the pressures of working hard in school.
-This was not the case, however, for the more than 50 students who woke up early every day for nine weeks to attend a Code to Success bootcamp sponsored by the Web & Mobile Development Program at Bridgerland Technical College.
+This was not the case, however, for the more than 50 students who woke up early every day for nine weeks to attend a Code to Success bootcamp sponsored by Web & Mobile Development at Bridgerland Technical College.

 The students who completed the Code to Success bootcamp were honored at a graduation ceremony at Bridgerland Technical College on August 14.
 Guest speaker Jerry Henley, CEO of Rubicon Capital, congratulated the graduates on their accomplishment and encouraged them to never quit when things get tough.
 “Do you know how many kids would be willing to get up every day for nine weeks during the summer?
 Not many.
 You are the top 10% and I am impressed with your initiative and drive.”